 The main premise behind our proposed system changes is to eliminate inefficiencies in the current system by automating some of the tasks performed by the system manager, Ronee Francis.
 By eliminating these routine tasks from the manager’s responsibilities, more time can be used by the manager for promoting the DiscoverArchive system on campus.

 Incremental system change

 In the incremental system change, the most basic of the manager’s responsibilities will be automated.
 Additionally, the overall system for handling and processing research documents will be limited.
 For example, there will be a basic website that can be accessed by Vanderbilt researchers where files can be uploaded.
 However, this website will direct files to the manager for further sorting and publishing to DiscoverArchive.
 Other simple tasks such as creating metadata templates, creating collections, and assigning catalogers to submitted research can potentially be automated in this system.
-These changes will take some load off of the system manager.Radical system change
+These changes will take some load off of the system manager.

+Progressive system change

-Our proposal for the radical system change is to essentially automate all of the system manager’s tasks that can be automated.
+Our proposal for the progressive system change is to essentially automate all of the system manager’s tasks that can be automated.
 This would entail a complete overhaul of the DiscoverArchive website to include in depth upload portals for Vanderbilt researchers.
 Within these portals, submitters will include details about their publications to help create metadata templates and improve cataloging time.
 The DiscoverArchive website will also include training information for researchers, collection administrators, and undergraduate and graduate students who work on the DiscoverArchive system.
-In conjunction with these automations, the radical system change includes a passed university-wide mandate for researchers to submit research to the DiscoverArchive system.
+In conjunction with these automations, the progressive system change includes a passed university-wide mandate for researchers to submit research to the DiscoverArchive system.
 The system will then automatically track registration and send notifications to those who have not registered but should.
 Submitted research will also get automatically cross-referenced with databases containing policies for different publishers.
 This will remove the responsibility of checking policies from the system manager and automatically flag articles that can’t be posted immediately.
 In conjunction with the university mandate, when research is submitted that can’t be directly posted to DiscoverArchive due to policy constraints, a contract addendum will be generated to be sent to the publisher in an attempt to regain open access publication rights.
 Finally, alternative media types, specifically that from iTunesU, will be downloaded handled, and posted automatically using software implementation.
 The system manager has expressed that downloading, formatting, and posting this data is extremely time consuming, but if software scripts were written to automatically do these steps at prescribed times, it could greatly reduce some burden from the manager.7.3 Proposed System Requirements

 Incremental System